 What is testosterone replacement therapy (TRT)?
 What are the symptoms of low testosterone?
-Do I have “low t.”
+Do I have “low t”?
 How do I find a doctor to put me on testosterone replacement therapy?
 What are the downsides or side effects of TRT?
 Is TRT dangerous?
 How do I know if I have low testosterone?
-(Also, check out our TRT podcast, where we answer questions that were posted in the comments.
-Chances are that any question you have has already been answered in the podcast)

 [This is not medical advice.
 Always seek the advice and assistance of a qualified healthcare provider.]

 Quick summary for the attention-deprived: A proper TRT dose should be approximately 125 mg of testosterone injected weekly, although 100 mg every 5 days is ideal.
 Blood levels on a proper TRT dose should put the patient on the high side of the normal range of natural testosterone levels.
 People have used TRT doses as high as 200 mg a week (supra-physiological levels) for several decades without experiencing any negative side effects.
 Your hair won’t fall out unless you’re genetically predisposed to hair loss.
 Yes, your body will stop producing its own testosterone.
 That’s why you shouldn’t use testosterone replacement therapy unless your natural levels are low and need replaced – get it?

 Although we supposedly live in an era where God is dead and science lives, most remain ignorant about the single most important hormone in the body.
 If Aristotle were around, he would call this hormone the sine qua non of masculinity.
 Without this drug, you are not a man.
 Indeed, women who want to “become” men inject this drug.

 Let’s get one thing out of the way.
 Testosterone boosters do not work.
 If testosterone boosters worked then the very people peddling them would not be on TRT.
 Test boosters are a scam that many (including myself) have fallen for.
 Consider it a rite of passage.